1. Life Note – Introduction

 “Seal?
 What about your family name?”

-“I don’t know about it because I was abandoned by my parents since I was a baby.
+“I don’t know.
+I was abandoned by my parents when I was a baby.
 Even my name, I thought about it myself.”

 I saw a faint sympathy in the old man’s eyes.